omarreis/vsop2013/TestH150Stars/README.md

 # Test app for Hipparchus 150 stars position calculator

 *TestH150Stars* App for Delphi Firemonkey platform.
-This app tests code implermented in StarData.pas
+This app tests code implemented in StarData.pas

 Uses Hipparchus 150 Stars ( the most visible stars ) Star position data for J2000.0 is embedded in StarData.pas, so no data file is necessary.